damku999/excptionemail/README.md

 $ PHP artisan exceptionemail:test
 ```

-A `Darshan\ExceptionEmail\Exceptions\DummyException` class will be thrown and captured by ExceptionEmail.
+A `Webmonks\ExceptionEmail\Exceptions\DummyException` class will be thrown and captured by ExceptionEmail.
 The captured exception will appear in your configured email immediately.

 ## Security